briandrum/codes.forchagrin.com/_articles/article-vii-administrative-officers-departments-boards-and-commissions.md

 * [Section VII-9: Architectural Board of Review](#section-vii-9-architectural-board-of-review)
 * [Section VII-10: Removal of members of the Planning and Zoning Commission, Board of Zoning Appeals, and Architectural Board of Review](#section-vii-10-removal-of-members-of-the-planning-and-zoning-commission-board-of-zoning-appeals-and-architectural-board-of-review)

-## Section VII-1: General provisions
+## Section VII-1: General Provisions

 The Municipality shall have a Department of Finance, a Department of Public Service, a Police Department, a Fire Department, a Director of Law, a Planning